Melanie Forest

 Yu-Hsuan received her post-baccalaureate diploma in art therapy from Kutenai Art Therapy Institute.
 As an existential art therapist, Yu-Hsuan uses relational, person-centered, feminist and mindful approaches to working with children, adults and the elderly.
 She approaches the healing process from a culturally-sensitive and trauma-informed lens.
 She has experience supporting clients from diverse cultural backgrounds with a special interest in empowering women.
 Yu-Hsuan uses creative expression to explore life experiences, such as trauma, mental health and wellness, life transitions, grief and loss, existential issues and life purposes to promote healing and wellbeing.

-Yu-Hsuan is a professional member of the Canadian Art Therapy Association (CATA) and the Association des Art-Thérapeutes du Québec (AATQ) and a Registered Psychotherapist (Qualifying) in Ontario.
 Yu-Hsuan offers therapy services in Mandarin and English and is proficient in offering art therapy to her clients in an online format.
-Yu-Hsuan offers therapy services in Brossard and online.
+Yu-Hsuan offers in-person therapy services in Brossard.
 Book an appointment with Yu-Hsuan here.

-Nicole Agro
+Nicole (Nikki) Agro

 Cyndie Bussière